harshacb669/openCV/README.md

 - **Long Blink (> 1.2s)** → Delete last character
 - **Gap between blinks** → Next character
 - **Long gap** → Next word

+This project has been completed by help from eye blink detection tutorial of [pyimagesearch.com](https://pyimagesearch.com/2017/04/24/eye-blink-detection-opencv-python-dlib/).It was originally built using dlib for facial landmark detection, but has been improved by replacing it with MediaPipe Face Mesh for better accuracy and easier installation